yellabelly/axway-open-docs/content/en/docs/contribution_guidelines/bestpracticedevdoc.md

 ## Organizing your documentation

+**Test  - this is to trigger a build for the new developmar21 branch **

 Present your documentation in a way that it is easy to read and helpful for customers.

 ### Navigation menus hierarchical structure